mrpocojoy/react_test-devices-store/README.md

 # Test Devices Store
-> In this mini-app we want to replicate a given frontend schema, pretending we want to build a smart devices online store.
+> In this mini-app we want to replicate a given frontend schema, pretending we want to build a smart devices online store.\
+> To speed up the development process, I have used [_this site_](https://www.phonehouse.es) as UI example, changing a few elements and the page structure to adapt it to what is requested by the test.

 <!-- > Live demo [_here_](https://www.example.com).
 If you have the project hosted somewhere, include the link here. -->

 ---